facebook/buck2/dice/dice/docs/transients.md

 # Transient Errors

-DICE has a concept of "transient" errors, which are errors that are non-determinstic and should be retried instead of cached.
+DICE has a concept of "transient" errors, which are errors that are non-deterministic and should be retried instead of cached.
 These are indicated by `Key::validity(Key::Value)` returning `false`.